ericrallen/jsfiddle-plugin/readme.txt

 * Moved option removal to unistall.

 = 1.0 =
-* Initial submission to the WP Plug-in Repo
+* Initial submission to the WP Plug-in Repo won't happen in the future.

-== Upgrade Notice ==

-= 1.1 =
-Fixed a few issues with the plug-in in the Add Post and Edit and Add Page sections.
-Also, fixed deactivation so that it doesn't clear all your options.
-You may have to reset them after you upgrade, but this won't happen in the future.

 == Support ==